OSGeo/grass/doc/howto_release.md

 cd utils
 ```

-For major and minor releases, GitHub API gives good results
+For major and minor releases, GitHub API gives good results for the first
-because it contains contributor handles and can identify new contributors,
+release candidate because it contains contributor handles and can identify
-so use with the _api_ backend, e.g.:
+new contributors, so use with the _api_ backend, e.g.:

 ```bash
 python ./generate_release_notes.py api releasebranch_8_2 8.0.0 $VERSION